magdalena-horowitz/Interactive-Lab-Hub/Lab 3/README.md

 _2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?_

 For part 2, the plant will be able to be pet by pressing a button, watered for the correct amount of time (timed through 3-5 seconds through a blinking light), and the audio output will also be displayed on the screen.
-Finaly, the option to integrate the device with a google search for your specific plant will be given so you can get more detailed instructions about the history, details, and care instructions for your plant.
+Finally, the option to integrate the device with a google search for your specific plant will be given so you can get more detailed instructions about the history, details, and care instructions for your plant.

 _3. Make a new storyboard, diagram and/or script based on these reflections._

-_Script: _
+**_Script: _**

-** Red light sensor is on: Plant needs care **
+** Yellow light sensor is on: Plant needs care **

-** Maggie sees the red light and walks closer toward the plant.
+** Maggie sees the yellow light and walks closer toward the plant.
 As Maggie draws near, the camera and a motion detector collectively sense Maggie's presence and Planty begins to talk **

 Planty: "Hi Maggie, Good morning!
 Thanks for noticing I need a bit of care today."

-Maggie: "Hi Planty --
+Maggie: "Hi Planty -- what do you neet right now?"

+Planty: "I need to be watered for 4 seconds and pet for some care!"

+_Maggie waters plant -- *countdown shows up on screen*_

+Planty: "Thanks for watering me for 4 seconds!
+Now pet me!"

+_Maggie presses button and Planty shows a smiley face on the screen_

+Planty: "I am happy now, thanks!
+For more information, scan the QR code to learn more about me!"

+_Maggie walks away and Planty can sense this with his motion detector_

+Planty: "Bye Maggie!

 ## Prototype your system

 The system should:
-* use the Raspberry Pi
+*** use the Raspberry Pi:**
+- Display Smiley Face on the Screen
+- Displays Visual Representation of Spoken text by Planty on the screen for those who are hard of hearing
+- Use of Light: Yellow Light when Planty Needs Water, Blue Light when Planty is OK
+- Allows button presses to pet/cuddle Planty
-* use one or more sensors
+*** use one or more sensors: ** Microphone, Camera & motion sensor,
-* require participants to speak to it.
+*** require participants to speak to it:**  Maggie can speak to Planty and Planty can respond and understand

 *Document how the system works*

-*Include videos or screencaptures of both the system and the controller.*
+1. User walks toward Planty
+2. Planty's motion sensors pick up movement and Planty emits a glowing light: Blue or yellow depending on its current conditions
+3. Planty speaks to the user as it approaches and also displays its spoken text on the screen
+4. User takes care of Planty: Waters for a certain amount of time until Planty's hydration sensor kicks in and is full
+5. User pets Planty: Planty can tell how long the button is pressed and if it's not enough asks for more pets

+*Include videos *

 ## Test the system
 Try to get at least two people to interact with your system.
 (Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)